 Tables in the sand at the Beach Café at Morada Bay.

 Founded in 1946, Theater of the Sea is a classic attraction that appeals to children – and many adults, too.
 Its giant conch fountain out front is an Islamorada landmark.

 Theater of the Sea’s conch foundation is a local landmark.

 Here you can enjoy entertaining and educational dolphin, sea lion, and parrot shows.
 The dolphins swim in a huge saltwater lagoon, carved out from limestone.
 It’s also fun to take their small boat on a short lagoon excursion and watch dolphins race beside you.
 Other exhibits at this aquatic park include sea turtles, sharks, and crocodiles.
 With a wonderful “old Florida” charm, Theater of the Sea welcomes hundreds of repeat visitors every year.

 A dolphin leaps at Theater of the Sea.

 While the Village of Islamorada offers so many ocean-related activities, it is also becoming well-known throughout the Keys for its Morada Way Arts and Cultural District.
 A number of art galleries have also sprung up, featuring painting, sculpture, and other hand-crafted objets d’art.

 Gallery Morada in the Arts and Cultural District.

-All photos are by Laura Albritton, except the dolphins at Theater of the Sea (by Steven Depolo, Flickr, CC BY 2.0), and the Islander’s fishing pier (by Zickie Allgrove).
+All photos are by Laura Albritton.
+Except for the dolphins at Theater of the Sea (by Steven Depolo, Flickr, CC BY 2.0).
+The Islander’s fishing pier (by Zickie Allgrove).

 Comments are closed.